-Back To School For Catholic Students In Pennsylvania Following Abuse Report
+Catholic Schools And Parents Grapple With Whether To Address Abuse Report

 Her recommendation is to have conversations with children early about appropriate behavior and to advise them not to be alone with an adult.

 "Parents should tell their children it's OK to say no to things that make you uncomfortable," she says.
-"I think kids need to learn that they don't have to just blindly follow what feels like an order or feels like 'because this person has authority over me they can just do anything.' "
+"I think kids need to learn that they don't have to just blindly follow what feels like an order or feels like 'because this person has authority over me they can just do anything.'"